Arcadia quadrangle: Linear ridge networks

+Transverse Aeolian Ridges (TAR's)

+Transverse Aeolian Ridges (TAR's) are common on Mars in low areas.
+As such they can mark where channels are.
+They are sort of like sand dunes, but are light toned.
+Sand dunes on Mars are very dark.

 Layers

 Many places on Mars show rocks arranged in layers.
 Rock can form layers in a variety of ways.
 Volcanoes, wind, or water can produce layers.
+On the Earth, many sedimentary rocks are formed when sediments like clay settle to the bottom of a lake and then become compacted and cemented.
+So, layers can be associated with water in the past; hence, possible remains of life may be found in that location.

 A detailed discussion of layering with many Martian examples can be found in Sedimentary Geology of Mars.